Oekaki-Connect/web-novel-static-generator/README.md

 - Improve the manga reader (better page transitions, double vertical scroll)
 - Break the current monolith generate.py into sub dependencies
 - Maybe convert the webring feature into something dynamic done when someone visits front pages
+- Something you think it needs!
+If you make pull requests please know what you're doing